DjShinter/VideoRemote/README.md

 # Discord
-You can join **STARCVR** discord: https://discord.gg/sHN9x2n2j8 ChilloutVR Modding Group: https://discord.gg/dndGPM3bxu CVR Modding Corner: https://discord.gg/ECaZkYzkFH
+You can join **STARCVR** discord: https://discord.gg/sHN9x2n2j8

+ChilloutVR Modding Group: https://discord.gg/dndGPM3bxu

+CVR Modding Corner: https://discord.gg/ECaZkYzkFH

 # Mod Information

-This mod allows you to have Video Remote Controls, you can
+This mod allows you to have Video Remote Controls in the Quick Menu.

 This is the feature request for this mod. https://forums.abinteractive.net/d/272-video-player-remote-control
 # Installation